oharaandrew314/TinkerTime/README.md

     - TinkerTime will now keep track of multiple KSP installations, and can switch them on the fly
   - You can now filter your mods with a text filter
   - New Splash screen on startup
+  - New App Icons based on splash screen
   - You can now import mod URLs from a plain-text file
   - You can now export all of your mods, rather than just enabled ones